ESMValGroup/ESMValTool/doc/sphinx/source/community/broken_recipe_policy.rst

 used by the recipe (i.e. the recipe contains data that are no longer publicly available), backward incompatible development of the ESMValTool including new features or retiring old ones as well as changes to Python or used dependencies such as library functions.
-In such cases, the :ref:`recipe maintainer<Maintaining a recipe>` is contacted by the technical lead development team (`@ESMValGroup/technical-lead-development-team`_) to find a solution, fixing the affected recipe and checking the scientific output after applying the fix.
-If no recipe maintainer is available, such recipes will be flagged by the release manager during the :ref:`preparation of a new release<Release schedule and procedure>` as "broken".
+In such cases, the :ref:`recipe-maintainer<Maintaining a recipe>` is contacted by the technical lead development team (`@ESMValGroup/technical-lead-development-team`_) to find a solution, fixing the affected recipe and checking the scientific output after applying the fix.
+If no recipe maintainer is available, such recipes will be flagged by the release manager during the :ref:`preparation-new-release<Release schedule and procedure>` as "broken".
 For this, the affected recipe will be listed under "broken recipes" in the :ref:`Changelog`, together with the version number of the last known release in which the recipe was still working.
 If a recipe continues to be broken for three releases of the ESMValTool (about one year) and no recipe maintainer could be found